Top 12 Best Drawing Tablets

 XPPen Artist 22 Pro (Gen 2)

-This bad boy offers a same big 21.6-inch display with 2.5K QHD resolution, provides great clarity and detail, while the 99% Adobe RGB color coverage ensures vibrant and accurate colors.
+The huge, 21.5-inch drawing screen is a joy to use, giving you plenty of room to make broad, sweeping pen strokes.
+Its 2.5K QHD resolution provides great clarity and detail, while the 99% Adobe RGB color coverage ensures vibrant and accurate colors.

 Its screen is full lamination and comes with anti-glare coating reduces reflections, providing a comfortable and realistic pen-on-paper feel.